geo-python/site/source/course-info/course-info.rst

 - Lectures:
    - Mondays 09:15 - 12:00 in A129, Chemicum
-   - **NOTE**: We will have class in room E206, Physicum on August 31st and September 21st.
+   - **NOTE: We will have class in room E206, Physicum on August 31st and September 21st**.
 - Work sessions:
    - Group 1 on Thursdays 8:15 - 15:45 in A113+A114, Physicum
    - Group 2 on Fridays 8:15 - 11:45 in A113+A114, Physicum